Quick Start

 launchpod logoutClear saved authentication token

-launchpod whoamiShow current authenticated user
+launchpod whoamiShow the current authenticated user